-Option 2: Alternatively, it is possible prior to the emergence of a MEng Research thesis, to apply for an upgrade to PhD studies enrolment if the supervisor(s) and student come to consider this action to be appropriate.
+The only available option since 2023 is to apply for an upgrade to PhD studies enrolment if the supervisor(s) and student come to consider this action to be appropriate.
 In this case at least one completed scientific paper must have already emerged from the work and been submitted for review to an accredited research journal.
 If a paper has not yet been published, a copy of the submitted paper must be attached to the Research Proposal, with proof of acceptance or submission.
 Furthermore, a second draft paper must have reached an advanced stage of completion to the satisfaction of the supervisor(s).